Privacy Policy Cookie Policy Terms and Conditions

 Rafting on the Soca in Slovenia

 Depending on the guide and the group you are with, it can be rough.
-So, the guide always senses which kind of group it is and if the group is up for an overturn.
-Of course, those experienced guides wouldn’t do anything to put the guests dangerous.
+The guide always senses what kind of group it is and if the group is ready for an overturn.
+Of course, these experienced guides wouldn’t do anything to endanger the guests.

-In case you travel solo, you can join a group, which the tour operator is organizing for you.
+If you are traveling alone, you can join a group organized by the operator.
 Sometimes private groups have their own raft and then there are boats where people are thrown together.

 Rafting at the Soca Valley